South West Coast Path: Penzance to Falmouth (6 Days & 5 Nights)6 Days & 5 Nights 5 Read 3 reviews

 Birdwatching is very common on the lake so if you wish take a stroll down and see what you can spot.
 The path continues along cliff edges and down to the fishing village of Mullion Cove.
 The next few miles to Lizard point can be challenging and boggy underfoot, but worth it as you pass some of the best coastal walking in South Cornwall.

 Penmenner is an attractive period house with 4 en-suite guest rooms and outstanding sea views, a sunny breakfast room, an elegant drawing room, a beautiful garden.
 Rooms are freshly decorated and have all the amenities you require for a lovely overnight stay.
-Breakfast is served in the sunny dining room at individual tables.
-They offer cereals, fresh fruit salad, yoghurt and fruit juices together with a variety of cooked options.

 Roy & Jayne offer you a warm welcome to their home.
 Chyheira is a 100 year old Edwardian house which proudly stands on the corner of a quiet road.
 Whilst being fully modernized much of the original character has been maintained.